This section explains how to use Bold Reports in the Azure portal to select and create the Bold Reports Server virtual machine.

 Storage: Premium disks (SSD), backed by solid-state drives, offer consistent and low-latency performance, providing the best balance between price and performance.
 They are ideal for I/O-intensive applications and production workloads.
 On the other hand, standard disks (HDD), backed by magnetic drives, are preferable for applications where data is accessed infrequently.
 When all the changes are completed, click OK.

 Use managed disks: Enable this feature to automatically manage disk availability in Azure, providing data redundancy and fault tolerance without the need to create and manage storage accounts.
 Please note that managed disks may not be available in all regions.
-To learn more about managed disks, click here.
+To learn more about managed disks, click on the managed disks overview document.

 Storage account: Disks for Azure virtual machines are created in storage accounts.
-To learn more about storage accounts, click here.
+To learn more about storage accounts, click on the storage accounts overview page.

 Virtual network: Virtual networks in Azure are logically isolated from each other.
 You can configure their IP address ranges, subnets, route tables, gateways, and security settings, similar to traditional networks in a data center.
 By default, virtual machines in the same virtual network can access each other.